 How to buy Litecoin

 There are many different ways to buy Litecoin.
-The most common is to buy it on a cryptocurrency exchange, such as Coinbase or Binance.
-Both of these exchanges support Litecoin, and it can be bought with a variety of different cryptocurrencies—and in certain jurisdictions, directly for fiat currencies.
-Upon purchase, the Litecoin can be traded against other cryptocurrencies, or stored on the exchange for a longer-term investment.
+The most common is to buy it on a centralized cryptocurrency trading platform.
+These trading platforms support Litecoin, and it can be bought with a variety of different cryptocurrencies—and in certain jurisdictions, directly for fiat currencies.
+Upon purchase, Litecoin can be traded against other digital currencies, or stored on the crypto trading platform for a longer-term investment.

-Another way to buy Litecoin is through large financial institutions, such as PayPal, Wealthsimple, Robinhood, or Revolut.
+Another way to buy Litecoin is through large financial institutions, such as Wealthsimple.
 These let you buy and sell and hold Litecoin… kind of.
-As of May 2021, when you buy Litecoin from these platforms, you buy a sort of IOU, whereby the brokerage buys and stores Litecoin on your behalf.
+As of March 2022, when you buy Litecoin from these platforms, you buy a sort of IOU, whereby the brokerage buys and stores Litecoin on your behalf.

-You can never access this Litecoin directly, withdraw it to an external wallet or plug it into the wild world of decentralized finance.
+In most crypto brokerages, you can’t access your Litecoin directly, withdraw it to an external wallet or plug it into the wild world of decentralized finance.
 You often can’t use it to pay for things, and if you can, it’s usually converted into a currency first.

-Really, buying Litecoin this way is for investment purposes only.
+Buying Litecoin this way is for investment purposes only.
 The main reason these services don’t let you withdraw crypto is because of stringent anti-money laundering regulations; it’s simply not worth the hassle to let their customers send crypto to anonymous wallets.
-This has attracted criticism from the hardcore crypto crowd, who champion autonomy and self-soverignty above all else.
+This has attracted criticism from the hardcore crypto crowd, who champion autonomy and self-sovereignty above all else.
 But for the rest of us, it’s a convenient way to invest in Litecoin.

 However, as demand for crypto ramps up, these platforms may one day allow you to withdraw Litecoin to other wallets.
-In May, 2021, Revolut started to allow limited Bitcoin withdrawals to other cryptocurrency wallets, Robinhood plans to do this ASAP, and Visa’s CEO said in an earnings call that he’s very interested in facilitating instant conversions into crypto and bolting a crypto wallet onto its services.
-Alas, until those dreams come true, larger financial institutions will remain a place to invest in crypto, but little else.
+So far, some crypto brokerages have started to allow limited Bitcoin withdrawals to other cryptocurrency wallets, while some others are planning to do this ASAP, and Visa’s CEO said in an earnings call that he’s very interested in facilitating instant conversions into crypto and bolting a crypto wallet onto its services.
+Right now, only Wealthsimple allows you to withdraw BTC, ETH, LTC, and a few other digital currencies.